FNNN98/Drone-data-acquisition-subsystem/README.md

 This project is powered by a STM32F767ZI and a X-NUCLEO-IKS01A2.

-It consists in a FREERTOS based data acquisition subsystem for a drone with Priority Inheritance Protocol (PIP) support for the 2 main tasks (taskI2cR and startPrintUART).
+It consists in a FREERTOS based data acquisition subsystem as part of a flight control software for a rotary-wing drone.

 By using the HAL provided by ST, the task taski2cR acquire the following RawData from the sensors provided by the IKS01A2: